daniel-schroeder-dev/cwhq-python-email-series/emails/50__using-statistics-module.md

 print(median_value)  # 4.0
 ```

-They are happy with their implementation, but a more experienced Pythonista tells them that these functions already exist in the [Python standard library](https://docs.python.org/3/library/index.html).
+They are happy with their implementation, but a more experienced Python programmer tells them that these functions already exist in the [Python standard library](https://docs.python.org/3/library/index.html).
 Search through this library (CTRL+F makes this easier) to see if you can find the correct module where these functions may live.
 If you find the module, import the correct functions and refactor the program above to use them.

 ## Answer